gorgitko/rajce-downloader-python/README.md

 Simple command-line tool and library for downloading whole albums from rajce.net

 # Installation
-Download this repository and run `python setup.py install`
+Download this repository and run `$ python setup.py install`

 # Command-line interface
 See `rajce_downloader -h`